Huawei's most important June 3 signal at SNEC 2026 was not another headline about bigger hardware.

 It was that the company stopped pretending the power-conversion box can be bought in isolation.

 At its SNEC 2026 launch, Huawei said the showpiece was not only a new `430kW` string grid-forming PCS.
 It also formally pushed `FusionSolar Agent`, described the PCS as an `intelligent storage station brain`, and opened what it called a `4S` stack: `PCS + BMS + EMS + TMS`.
 Huawei's published numbers were not small.
 The new PCS uses a `1000V` AC system, works across a `550V-1500V` DC range, claims `97.8%` cycle efficiency, `99.35%` conversion efficiency, and `99.9%` availability, and sits inside an ecosystem that Huawei said already includes `20+` DC-side partners and `10+` AC-side partners.
 In a Philippines clean-power base case, Huawei also said its planning stack could forecast day-ahead and seven-day power plans at above `96%` accuracy while keeping grid-point control deviation below `1%`.
+Those figures are useful because they show the ambition of the stack, but they remain supplier-reported until a buyer checks them against project commissioning data, warranty language, cybersecurity files, and grid-code evidence.

 That is no longer a pure hardware pitch.
 It is a lifecycle-governance pitch.